halt-dos/hd-wiki-public/docs/community/getting-started/installation.md

 Fill in the details to request for Haltdos Community WAF license.
 License verification code will be sent via mail.
 Check your spam / junk if you cannot find the mail in inbox.

 <br />
-Post OTP Verification, your community WAF license will be activated.
+Post OTP Verification, your Haltdos Community WAF license will be activated.

 ![signup](/img/ce-waf/docs/setup/otp.png)

 You have successfully subscribed to Haltdos Community WAF.

-### Step 4: Accesing Haltdos Community UI
+### Step 4: Accesing Haltdos Community GUI

-Login in to Haltdos Community WAF UI with the credentials provided during the signup.
+Login in to Haltdos Community GUI with the credentials provided during the signup.

 ![login](/img/ce-waf/docs/setup/login.png)